krohrer/fundament/FAQ.md

 Originally, I used "foundation" as a name, but the objective-c base library for Apple's "OS X" and "iOS" already has the same name.

-And because "fundament" is a word in German and English.
-It also sounds super cool.
+Also, "fundament" is a word in German and English.
+And because of that it is super cool.

 **What is the deal with those iteratees?**